Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 15. Click the Create button, and a Password for private key pop-up window opens.
 Enter the password for the certificate file and click Submit.

-1. From your JoinNow MultiOS Management Portal, go to Identity Management > API Gateways.
+1. Navigate to Identity Management > API Gateways.

 2. Click Add API Gateway.

-3. In the Basic section, enter the name and description for the API token.
+3. In the Basic section, in the Name field, enter the name of the API Gateway.

-5. From the SCEP Vendor drop-down list, select JAMF.
+6. From the Vendor drop-down list, select JAMF.

-6. From the Certificate Authority drop-down list, select a CA. If you do not select a CA, by default the organization CA is chosen.
+7. From the Certificate Authority drop-down list, select the Intermediate CA created in the Creating an Intermediate CA for SCEP Gateway Integration section.
+If you do not select a CA, by default, the organization CA is chosen.

 NOTE: Save this file securely.
 It is downloaded only once during token creation.
 If you lose it, you can not retrieve the secret.